echedev/theseus-navigator/README.md

 Validator function in redirection could be asynchronous.
 In case it runs for a long time, the waiting overlay widget is displayed until the destination resolved.
 You can customize the waiting overlay by providing `waitingOverlayBuilder` parameter of `NavigationScheme`.

+It is also possible to dynamically identify a destination for redirection by providing `resolver` function instead of fixed `destination`.

 ## Error handling

 If the `errorDestination` is specified in the **NavigationScheme**, user wil be redirected to this destination when trying to navigate to nonexistent screen.